- 1: What’s the purpose of the ST Evaluation Program?

-It’s recommended that you to use a Straightness Training cavesson.
-There is some flexibility, but in pursuing mastery in all five grades one would never do Straightness Training without a cavesson.
+It’s recommended, that you use a Straightness Training cavesson.
+There is some flexibility, but in pursuing mastery in all five grades, one would never do Straightness Training without a cavesson.
 It’s an essential tool in Straightness Training.

 ♦ 11.
-Do you have to have a proper arena to do this, or can it be improvised?
+Do I need a proper arena to do this, or can it be improvised?

 ♦ 12.
 Is it OK to film on ground that is not perfectly even?